PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Implementation Details and Hyperparameter Settings

 \section{Implementation Details and Hyperparameter Settings}

-Most of experiments are conducted on the server with 8 GPUs (each with 48GB VRAM).
-For experiments involving the 70B model and MOE model, we use a high-performance GPU cluster where each GPU has 80GB VRAM.
+Most of experiments are conducted on the server with 8 $\times$ NVIDIA RTX 6000 Ada GPUs.
+Part of experiments on 70B model and MOE models are conducted on NVIDIA H800 Tensor Core GPU cluster.
 For the Semantic-Structural Recovery Instruction Clustering, we use consistent settings across all experiments: diffusion time $t$ is automatically selected using the spectral gap method, and the embedding dimension $d$ is set to 16.
 The optimal number of clusters $K$ is determined adaptively through NMF approximation error minimization, typically resulting in 8-12 clusters for Alpaca and 15-20 clusters for LaMini.
 For the JSD calculation in capability degradation score, we use a temperature $\tau$=1.0 for the output probability distribution.
 The computational cost is approximated using the quadratic term of sequence length with a coefficient of 1.0 across all experiments.
 For concept extraction, we use a maximum of 10 concepts per instruction-response pair with a minimum phrase length of 2 words and a maximum of 4 words.
 The concept similarity threshold for consistency checking is set to 0.75 across all experiments.
 We maintain these same hyperparameter settings across all models and pruning schemes to ensure fair comparison.
 During the recovery post-training phase, we take the the low-rank approximation, LoRA~\citep{hulora}, to improve the efficiency.
 The corresponding hyperparameters are set as following: rank=8, batch size=64, epochs=2, learning rate = 1e-4 (Alpaca series experiments), 5e-5 (LaMini series experiments).
 As for the structured pruning, we set the pruning ratio as 25\% for LLaMA2-7B/LLaMA3-8B/Baichuan2-7B and 50\% for LLaMA2-13B/LLaMA2-70B/Baichuan-13B models.
 For the other two kinds of pruning schemes, we follow the previous work~\citep{sparsegpt2023elias}.
 Specifically, we adopt the 2:4 semi-structured sparsity patterns and implement 50\% unstructured weight sparsity.
 Except the experiments for recovery post-training efficiency analysis, we set the ratio of recovery data budget $B$ to original dataset size $N$ as 20\% for Alpaca and 4\% for LaMini.
 As for the implementation of concept extraction in Section~\ref{sec:negative}, we use the open-source library \texttt{rake-nltk}~\footnote{\url{https://pypi.org/project/rake-nltk/}}.
 To ensure statistical robustness, all the results reported in this paper are the averages of five runs with different seeds.
 Statistical significance is also assessed using two-tailed independent t-tests, with results considered significant when $p < 0.01$.
-For facilitating the reproduction of our work, we provide the code in the supplementary materials, also seen in anonymous github \url{https://anonymous.4open.science/r/PASER-E606}.
+In our experiments, we find all our reported results for PASER can pass this statistical significance test.
+For facilitating the reproduction of our work, we provide the code in the supplementary materials, also seen in Github \url{https://github.com/BokwaiHo/PASER}.